adamsilver/fdpb/06-a-search-form.md

 ## Interface Design

-The form itself is simple enough.
-It contains just a label, search input and a submit button.
-What's tricky is that it's usually placed within the header.
-The purpose of placing it at the top is not only for cognition, but interaction.
+The form itself is simple enough and contains just a label, search input and a submit button.
+What's tricky is that it's usually placed within the header which is not only for cognition, but interaction.
 Like navigation, we want to make search readily accessible to both mouse and keyboard users.
-Putting such a commonly used feature elsewhere would be counterintuitive.
+Putting such a commonly-used feature somewhere else would be counterintuitive.

 ![Standalone search form](.)